JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **7 out of 10 people believe in life after death**.
+And here is a just a random fact -  **Canadians eat more Kraft Dinner (Macaroni and Cheese) per capita than any other country in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)